opencelium/opencelium/docs/tools/otrs.rst

 OC-Connector configuration file
 """""""""""""""""

 The configuration file (yml) is predefined a webservice in otrs.
-Its possible to add via the otrs frontend.
+Its possible to add this via the otrs frontend.

-First go admin->webservice and click add, to create a new webservice.
+First go to admin->webservice and click add, to create a new webservice.

 |image1|